Last updated on April 30th, 2021 at 11:29 pm

 CHIARI MALFORMATION HEADACHE, AND WHY YOU MAY STILL HAVE A DAILY HEADACHE FOLLOWING CHIARI DECOMPRESSION SURGERY.

 Chiari malformation is a common anatomical variation, specifically type I which this blog summarizes.
-It is most often a benign and asymptomatic finding found incidentally during routine imaging of the brain when an MRI or CT is done for other reasons, including headache.
-The difficulty is often trying to associate the likelihood of a patient’s symptoms with the Chiari malformation.
+It is most often a benign and asymptomatic finding found incidentally during routine imaging of the brain when an MRI or CT is done for other reasons, especially headache.
+The difficulty is often trying to associate the likelihood of a patient’s symptoms with the Chiari malformation vs. other headache disorder such as migraine, chronic migraine, and occipital neuralgia which can all have overlapping characteristics.
 Internet searching will give you a very long list of reported symptoms caused by Chiari malformation, many of which are inaccurate.
 Chiari malformation that is truly related to a patient’s symptoms typically include a “pegged” appearance of the cerebellar tonsils (back and bottom part of the cerebellum) which are pointed rather than rounded, suggesting compression at the cervicomedullary junction (area where the brainstem and upper cervical spinal cord merge between the bottom of the skull and upper cervical spine).
+The illustration above highlights this appearance compared to a normal brain.
 When this appearance is present, the patient often does have symptoms that correlate to the Chiari.
 Unfortunately, most of the time the Chiari malformation is not as extensive, making it more difficult to determine if some of the patient’s symptoms are correlated or not.
 A contrast brain MRI which includes a cine flow (cine-phase contrast) study can be helpful in determining the extent of compression and subsequent blockage of normal cerebrospinal fluid (CSF) flow throughout the craniocervical junction.
 A cervical MRI without contrast is also recommended to rule out a cervical syrinx (enlarged area in the center of the spinal cord), which can sometimes be associated with Chiari.
 If a cervical syrinx is found, an MRI of the remaining thoracic and lumbar spine should also be performed.

 In general, Chiari malformation cerebellar tonsillar herniation is considered to be within normal anatomical variation in the following: